 The very first thing you should do if you’re planning on starting your own business or are struggling to make your business succeed check out your local SCORE chapter.
-They offer free business mentoring, and have incredible free trainings on how to make your business succeed.
+They offer free business mentoring and have incredible free training on how to make your business succeed.
 With every obstacle I’ve hit, the mentoring at SCORE have been able to help me get the resources I need to overcome it.

 Leah Kalamakis who runs The Freelance to Freedom Project gave me some incredible tips on how to find clients as a website designer and is a wealth of information for any freelancer.
 If you’re just getting started, or are struggling to get business I highly recommend her courses.